HL7/VhDir/pages/_includes/vhdir-organizationrole-intro.md

 OrganizationRole is also used to indicate when an organization provides services for a health insurance provider network.

+--

+This profile modifies the base OrganizationRole resource in the following manner:

+*  Constrains the cardinality of `organizationRole.active` (1..1), `organizationRole.telecom.system` (1..1), and `organizationRole.telecom.value` (1..1)

+*  All references SHALL conform to the appropriate Validated Healthcare Directory Implementation Guide profile

+*  Adds extensions:

+1. [Identifier status](StructureDefinition-identifier-status.html) (1..1) - indicates the status of an identifier for the role
+1. [Via intermediary](StructureDefinition-contactpoint-viaintermediary.html) (0..1) - a reference to an alternative point of contact for this role
+1. [Available time](StructureDefinition-contactpoint-availabletime.html) (0..*) - indicates when the point of contact for this role is available
+1. [Restriction](StructureDefinition-usage-restriction.html) (0..*) - indicates whether disclosure of any data associated with this role is restricted

+*  Adds new value sets/updates value set bindings:

+TBD

 **Examples:**

 The following are example uses for the vhdir-organizationRole profile: